Congenital adrenal hyperplasia: Epidemiology

 The incidence varies ethnically.
-In the United States, congenital adrenal hyperplasia in its classic form is particularly common in Native Americans and Yupik Inuit (incidence 1/280).
-Among American Caucasians, the incidence of the classic form is about 1/15,000).
+In the United States, congenital adrenal hyperplasia in its classical form is particularly common in Native Americans and Yupik Inuit (incidence 1/280).
+Globally, the incidence of the classical form is estimated to be between 1/15,000 and 1/20,000.
+Nonclassical CAH is much more common, with a prevalence of around 1/1,000 births.

 Continued treatment and wellness are enhanced by education and follow up.

 History

 Before the twentieth century

 Italian anatomist Luigi De Crecchio (1832–1894) provided the earliest known description of a case of probable CAH.

 I propose in this narrative that it is sometimes extremely difficult and even impossible to determine sex during life.
 In one of the anatomical theaters of the hospital..., there arrived toward the end of January a cadaver which in life was the body of a certain Joseph Marzo...
 The general physiognomy was decidedly male in all respects.
 There were no feminine curves to the body.
 There was a heavy beard.
 There was some delicacy of structure with muscles that were not very well developed...
 The distribution of pubic hair was typical of the male.
 Perhaps the lower extremities were somewhat delicate, resembling the female, and were covered with hair...
 The penis was curved posteriorly and measured 6 cm, or with stretching, 10 cm.
 The corona was 3 cm long and 8 cm in circumference.
 There was an ample prepuce.
 There was a first grade hypospadias...
 There were two folds of skin coming from the top of the penis and encircling it on either side.
 These were somewhat loose and resembled labia majora.

 De Crecchio then described the internal organs, which included a normal vagina, uterus, fallopian tubes, and ovaries.

 It was of the greatest importance to determine the habits, tendencies, passions, and general character of this individual...
 I was determined to get as complete a story as possible, determined to get at the base of the facts and to avoid undue exaggeration which was rampant in the conversation of many of the people present at the time of the dissection.

 He interviewed many people and satisfied himself that Joseph Marzo "conducted himself within the sexual area exclusively as a male", even to the point of contracting the "French disease" (syphilis) on two occasions.
 The cause of death was another in a series of episodes of vomiting and diarrhea.
 This account was translated by Alfred Bongiovanni from De Crecchio ("Sopra un caso di apparenzi virili in una donna.
 Morgagni 7:154–188, 1865) in 1963 for an article in The New England Journal of Medicine.